 Otto Group Statement on Royal Knitting Thailand

-We would like to emphasize once again that the Otto Group has been committed for many years to improving working and environmental conditions in its supply chains and works closely with suppliers and other relevant partners to ensure compliance with its standards and applicable national laws and regulations.
+We would like to emphasize once again that the Otto Group has been committed to improving working and environmental conditions in its supply chains for many years and works closely with suppliers and other relevant partners to ensure compliance with its standards and applicable national laws and regulations.

 Despite differing views, we remain firmly committed to collaborating with all parties involved to contribute to clarifying the situation.